sapphiredev/framework/.github/CONTRIBUTING.md

     <a href={doSomethingCool('veryCool')}>cool</a>
     ```

-Lastly when writing guides we highly recommend that you use the [VSCode] editor and install the following extensions.
-This will allow you to get both syntax highlighting as well as live preview.
+Lastly, when writing guides we highly recommend that you use [Visual Studio Code][vscode] and install the following extensions.
+These will give you both syntax highlighting and live previews for your MDX.
+However, your editor of choice likely has similar extensions.

 1. [MDX][mdx-vscode]
 2. [MDX Preview][]